GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/07.061-070/01.The-Sabbath-Day-Has-Reached-Its-Close/docs.md

 ---
+title: |
-title: 61.
-The Sabbath Day Has Reached Its Close
+    061. The Sabbath Day Has Reached Its Close - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 061.
+The Sabbath Day Has Reached Its Close.
+The Sabbath day has reached its close,  Yet, Saviour, ere I seek repose,  Grant me the peace Thy love bestows;  Smile on my evening hour.
+    keywords:  |
-    keywords: Church Hymnal, The Sabbath Day Has Reached Its Close, The Sabbath day has reached its close,
+        Church Hymnal 1941, adventhymnals, advent hymnals, The Sabbath Day Has Reached Its Close, The Sabbath day has reached its close.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 61. THE SABBATH DAY HAS REACHED ITS CLOSE
+## 061. THE SABBATH DAY HAS REACHED ITS CLOSE
+####  Church Hymnal 1941,

 ```txt

 1.
 The Sabbath day has reached its close,
 Yet, Saviour, ere I seek repose,